electron/rfcs/text/0022-lazy-electron-download.md

 ## Alternative designs considered

-1. **Keep postinstall but make it optional**: Would require environment variable configuration, less clean than lazy download
+1. **Keep postinstall but make it optional**: This would require environment variable configuration, less clean than lazy download.

-2. **Move to a separate package**: Creates confusion and fragments the ecosystem
+2. **Publish separate binaries to npm registry**: This would require a non-trivial amount of refactoring in Electron's release pipeline and would fragment the source of truth for binaries, since Electron is fetched from the GitHub Release artifacts on package-time.

-3. **Require manual download**: Too much friction for the majority of users
+3. **Require manual download**: This would cause too much friction for the majority of users.

-4. **Download to global cache only**: Doesn't solve the `postinstall` security issue
+4. **Download to global cache only**: This doesn't solve the `postinstall` security issue.

 ### What if we don't do this?